 Lori Kido Lopez is an Associate Professor of Media and Cultural Studies in the Communication Arts department at the University of Wisconsin-Madison.
 She also Director of the Asian American Studies Program at University of Wisconsin-Madison.

-Dr. Lopez is the author of Asian American Media Activism: Fighting for Cultural Citizenship and Micro Media Industries: Hmong American Media Innovation, editor of Race and Media: Critical Approaches, and co-editor of the Routledge Companion to Asian American Media.
+Dr. Lopez is the author of Asian American Media Activism: Fighting for Cultural Citizenship and Micro Media Industries: Hmong American Media Innovation in the Diaspora, editor of Race and Media: Critical Approaches, and co-editor of the Routledge Companion to Asian American Media.
 She is a Co-Editor at the International Journal for Cultural Studies.
 Her work examines race and ethnicity in the media through a cultural studies lens, deploying ethnography and interviews to examine the way that Asian Americans and other minority groups use media in the fight for social justice.
-Her current research examines Hmong Americans and their innovative forms of media industry.
+Her current research examines Asian American documentaries and digital networks.

 Dr. Lopez received a PhD in Communication from the University of Southern California, an MA in Mass Communication from Indiana University, and a BA in Asian Studies and Media Studies from Pomona College.
 She is mixed race Japanese American and is originally from Portland, OR.